ovh/docs/pages/public_cloud/public_cloud_network_services/concepts-02-additional-ip-vs-floating-ip/guide.pl-pl.md

 ### How to obtain public IP addresses in the OVHcloud Control Panel

-In the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.pl/&ovhSubsidiary=pl), open the Public Cloud section and select `Public IPs`{.action}.
+In the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.pl/&ovhSubsidiary=pl), in the `Public Cloud`{action} section, go to the `Network` section of the left-hand menu and select `Public IPs`{.action}.
 Here you can manage Additional IP and Floating IP addresses according to your needs.

 ![Concept IP](images/concip.png){.thumbnail}

 Depending on your choice, you can select from the different regions and further configuration options are available.

+> [!warning]
+>
+> The pricing methods depend on the use of the IP you choose.
+Additional IP usage is billed monthly, while Floating IP usage is billed hourly.
+>

 ## Go further